 - Upper and Lower Level Discriminator resolution: 2048 steps

-- Analog amplification factor from 1 to 256
+- Analogue amplification factor from 1 to 256

-- Analog output signal range of 0 to 2V, 50 ohm impedance
+- Analogue output signal range of 0 to 2V, 50-ohm impedance

 - TTL-compatible pulse output